Point Gellibrand Coastal Heritage Park

 There have been other uses for this hallowed ground with prisoners, including Ned Kelly, tasked with quarrying bluestone at the site.
 Much of the bluestone was used as ballast for cargo ships returning to London, and a number of London buildings, particularly in the docks area, are constructed from Point Gellibrand bluestone.
 Busy railway workshops were situated here before being relocated to Newport.

-It had a more sombre function too, in the middle of the nineteenth century.
-The Victorian Colony was not founded on convict settlement, as most of the Australian colonies were.
-However, Victoria did have an imported convict population, kept on five rotted and filthy prison hulks off Point Gellibrand from 1852 to 1859.
+Though the Victorian Colony was not founded on convict settlement as most of the Australian colonies were, Victoria did have an imported convict population.
+The convicts were kept on five rotted and filthy prison hulks off Point Gellibrand from 1852 to 1859.
 Today visitors to Point Gellibrand can see an anchor reputed to be from one of the prison hulks on display near the Timeball Tower.